 2. Product feature launches

-We’re constantly working on making our product better than before.
-This means launching new features and data updates regularly.
+We’re constantly working on making our product even better.
+This means launching new features and data updates quite often.

 - Product blog